Walking the Streets of Moscow

-Walking the Streets of Moscow (I walk across Moscow, Я шагаю по Москве) is a 1964 Soviet film directed by Georgiy Daneliya and produced by Mosfilm studios.
+Walking the Streets of Moscow (I Walk Around Moscow, Я шагаю по Москве) is a 1964 Soviet romantic comedy film directed by Georgiy Daneliya and produced by Mosfilm studios.
 It stars Nikita Mihalkov, Aleksei Loktev, Yevgeny Steblov and Galina Polskikh.
 The film also features four People's Artists of the USSR: Rolan Bykov, Vladimir Basov, Lev Durov, and Inna Churikova.
 The famous movie theme, performed by Mikhalkov, was written by the composer Andrey Petrov.
 The film, regarded as one of the most characteristic of the Khrushchev Thaw, premiered at the 1964 Cannes Film Festival and won a prize for the work of cameraman Vadim Yusov, best known for his subsequent collaboration with Andrei Tarkovsky.

 Plot summary

 The film opens at a Moscow airport in summer 1963.
 A young man, Volodya (Aleksei Loktev), calls out to a young woman he sees singing to herself and dancing.